uQr/cordova-docs/DPS_test/articles/known-issues/known-issues-ios.md

-<properties pageTitle="Bower Tutorial"
+<properties pageTitle="Known Issues - iOS"
   description="This is an article on bower tutorial" services="" documentationCenter="" authors="bursteg" />

 #**Known Issues - iOS**
 This article covers [known issues](../cordova-docs-readme.md#knownissues) related to Visual Studio Tools for Apache Cordova 2015 when building or deploying to iOS devices or simulators.

 ----------
 ##**Incremental builds with remotebuild@1.0.1 and Visual Studio 2015 RTM is broken:**
 Current version of VS 2015 RTM and remotebuild agent version 1.0.1 has a bug where incremental changes made to any files under the /www folder does not get updated/built on iOS.

 *Observation:*